bashubisht/002927465_BashuBisht/PartB/README.txt

 <input type="email"> tag is used taking in input as an email from the user.
 <input type="password"> tag is used taking in input as password from the user.
 <button> is used to create submit button.

+## CSS

+#style.css
+I have used a separate sttyle sheet named "style.css" which has all the styles applied to various classes associated to html tags and elements.